Generating Random Networks Without Short Cycles: Related Literature

+Random graph generation has also been studied extensively as an important theoretical problem \citep{Wormald1999,Ioannides2006}.
 From a theoretical perspective, our work is related to the following problem.
-Given a graph property $P$ that is preserved by removal of any edge from the graph.
-A \emph{random maximal P-graph} is obtained from $n$ isolated vertices by randomly adding those edges (at each stage choosing uniformly among edges whose inclusion would not destroy property $P$) until no further edges can be added.
-The question of finding the number of edges of a random maximal $P$-graph for several properties $P$ is well studied \cite{RuW92,ESW95,Spe95,BoR00,OsT99}.
-In particular, when $P$ is the property that the graph has girth greater than $k$, \cite{OsT99} shows that the above process of sequentially growing the graph leads to graphs with $m=O(n^{1+\frac{1}{k-1}}\log n)$ edges.
+Consider a graph property $P$ that is preserved by removal of any edge from the graph.
+It is a standard problem in extremal graph theory to determine the largest $m$ such that there exists a graph with $n$ vertices and $m$ edges having property $P$.
+Lower bounds on $m$ can be obtained through the analysis of greedy algorithms.
+Such algorithms proceed by sequentially choosing an edge uniformly from edges whose inclusion would not destroy property $P$, adding that to the graph, and repeating the procedure until no further edge can be added.
+The resulting graph is a random maximal $P$-graph.
+The question of finding the number of edges of a random maximal $P$-graph for several properties $P$ has attracted considerable attention \citep{RuW92,ESW95,Spe95,BoR00,OsT99,BohmanKeevash,Wolfovitz11,Morris2013,BohmanKeevash2013,Warnke}.
+In particular, when $P$ is the property that the graph has no cycles of length $k$, the above process of sequentially growing the graph is called \emph{$C_k$-free process}. \cite{BohmanKeevash} showed that the process asymptotically leads to graphs with at least some constant times $n(n\log n)^{1/(k-1)}$ edges which improved earlier results of \cite{BoR00} and \cite{OsT99}.
+For the case of $k=3$, \cite{Morris2013,BohmanKeevash2013} proved a sharper result that with high probability (as $n$ goes to $\infty$) the number of edges $m$ would be $[1+o(1)]n\sqrt{n\log(n)/8}$ which is of order $n^{1.5}$ up to logarithmic factors.

-Unfortunately, these random maximal $P$-graphs may have distribution that are far from uniform.
-In fact it has been shown (e.g. \cite{Ste05}) that when $P$ is the property of having no triangle, the maximal triangle free graphs are close to bipartite.
-We show that our new algorithm guarantees asymptotically uniform distribution at the expense of reducing the number of edges to $m=O(n^{1+\frac{1}{2k(k+3)}})$.